okeefm/s3g/doc/gcode_protocol.markdown

     tool_index = 0
     temperature = S

-## M126 - Enable Extra Device
+## M126 - Enable Extra Output
-Enables an extra device attached to a specific toolhead.
+Enables an extra output attached to a specific toolhead.

 Registers

-    T: (code) The toolhead that the extra device we want to enable is attached to.
+    T: (code) The toolhead that the extra output we want to enable is attached to.

 S3g Output

-    ToggleExtraDevice(tool_index, True)
+    ToggleExtraOutput(tool_index, True)

 Parameters

     tool_index = T

-## M127 - Disable Extra Device
+## M127 - Disable Extra Output
-Disables an extra device attached to a specific toolhead.
+Disables an extra output attached to a specific toolhead.

 Registers

-    T: (code) The toolhead that the extra device we want to disable is attached to
+    T: (code) The toolhead that the extra output we want to disable is attached to

 S3g Output

-    ToggleExtraDevice(tool_index, False)
+    ToggleExtraOutput(tool_index, False)

 Parameters